Australian Prize Home Lottery Directory 2026: Complete Guide to Licensed Draws, Odds & Tax Rules

 4. Yourtown Prize Home Lottery

-Yourtown runs a $3 million prize home or gold option draw, closing 20 May 2026.
-This is the only licensed draw in the 2026 directory offering an alternative prize.
-Winners can elect to receive the home or a cash equivalent (gold).
+Yourtown runs a $3 million prize home draw.
+It closes on 20 May 2026.
+Winners can take the home or cash instead.

-Prize Home Lotteries vs. Other Australian Games: Odds Compared
+Prize Home Lotteries vs. Other Games: Odds Compared

-Australians often compare prize home lotteries to traditional games like Powerball and Saturday Lotto.
-The odds and prize structure are fundamentally different.
-Below is a real-world comparison.
+Many Australians compare prize home lotteries to Powerball and Saturday Lotto.
+The odds are very different.
+Here is a real-world comparison.

 Game Type Ticket Price Odds of Winning Prize Value (Typical)